 In the book, “When the Soul Awakens: The Path to Spiritual Evolution and a New World Era” the authors identified that personal awakening happens in stages.
 As they explained, “The spiritual journey proceeds in stages, each of which has a specific goal.
 The goal of the first stage is to ‘Know Thyself,’ an adage harking back to the ancient Greek philosophers and the Oracle at Delphi” (p.
 28).

 So what does this have to do with coping amid a crisis and dealing with differences?

 From a spiritual perspective, the Universe has created an opportunity for many to grow and evolve in the 1st stage of awakening which involves a journey inward to understand ourselves.

-How do I as an individual deal with stress, uncertainty, fear, lack of control and freedom, rapid change, disconnection, disruption, and all the things that have been thrust upon us in the past couple of weeks?
+How do I as an individual deal with stress, uncertainty, fear, lack of control and freedom, rapid change, disconnection, disruption, and all the things that have been thrust upon us in the past few months?